jimeiyang/deepRotator/README.md

 # deepRotator
-This is the code for NIPS15 paper "Weakly-supervised Disentangling with Recurrent Transformations for 3D View Synthesis" by Jimei Yang, Scott Reed, Ming-Hsuan Yang and Honglak Lee.
+This is the code for NIPS15 paper "Weakly-supervised disentangling with recurrent transformations for 3D view synthesis" by Jimei Yang, Scott Reed, Ming-Hsuan Yang and Honglak Lee.

 Please follow the instructions below to run the code.
 1. Download the preprocessed chair data from "https://dl.dropboxusercontent.com/u/2885859/chairs_data_64x64x3_crop.mat", and save it to the "./chair/data/" folder.